Data & maps · Feedstocks report

 Image credit: Cornell University & partners

-Mature phragmites stands spread quickly, alter hydrology, and increase fire risk while displacing wetland biodiversity.
+Phragmites spreads fast, alters hydrology, and raises fire risk while displacing biodiversity.

 Water chestnut hotspots along the Hudson Valley